BMark96/3DSSF_StereoVision/README.md

 ## Experiments:

 7 experiments were made with the following parameters.
-Output disparity maps can be found at disparityMapPath and output pointclouds can be are at pointCloudPath.
+Output disparity map can be found at disparityMapPath and output pointclouds can be found at pointCloudPath.

 | Experiment | leftImagePath | rightImagePath | disparityMapPath | pointCloudPath | mode | windowSize | disparityRange | weight | baseline | focalLength | dmin |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |